 It makes me think that any sort of notebook that feels special enough could make a great Dream Journal gift.

-You too can cultivate the culture of journaling and writing in your kids by getting them a journal.
+You too can cultivate the culture of journaling and write in your kids by getting them a journal.

 Read more on our blog.